 As a long-term financial investor, we may be exposed to portfolio risks and lost investment opportunities as biodiversity and ecosystems become degraded.
-For companies whose production processes or revenues depend on ecosystem services, degradation can lead to
+The fund holds a diversified portfolio across industries and markets, and over time externalities from unsustainable use of natural ecosystems may affect its long-term performance.

-1T.
-Newbold et al. (2016), "Has Land Use Pushed Terrestrial Biodiversity beyond the Planetary Boundary?
+1 T. Newbold et al. (2016), "Has Land Use Pushed Terrestrial Biodiversity beyond the Planetary Boundary?
 A Global Assessment", Science.

-2 Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (2019), The Global Assessment for Biodiversity and Ecosystem Services.
+2 Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (2019), The Global Assessment for Biodiversity and Ecosystem Services